tvwenger/millennium-tap-query/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+## Contribute

+If you find a bug, please submit an issue and I will try to fix it as soon as possible.

+If you would like to contribute to the development of this tool, feel free to fork and submit pull requests.